Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/intro.md

 :::{important}
-Writing the problem in standard form reveals an important fact: for the most common choices of $\mathcal{R}$, the OpInf learning problem {eq}`eq:opinf-lstsq-residual` has a unique solution if and only if $\mathbf{D}$ has full column rank.
+Writing the problem in standard form reveals an important fact: for the most common choices of $\mathcal{R}$, the Operator Inference learning problem {eq}`eq:opinf-lstsq-residual` has a unique solution if and only if $\mathbf{D}$ has full column rank.
 A necessary condition for this to happen is $k \ge d(r,m)$, that is, the number of training snapshots $k$ should exceed the number of reduced-order operator entries to be learned for each system mode.
-If you are experiencing poor performance with OpInf reduced models, try decreasing $r$, increasing $k$, or adding a regularization term to improve the conditioning of the learning problem.
+If you are experiencing poor performance with Operator Inference reduced models, try decreasing $r$, increasing $k$, or adding a regularization term to improve the conditioning of the learning problem.
 :::

 :::{note}